Hot in Herre: Nelly coming to Alton this September

 It’s going to get hot in Alton this September when St. Louis native and national rapper, singer and songwriter Nelly takes the stage at the Liberty Bank Alton Amphitheater Friday, Sept.
 6.

-Tickets go on sale Friday, May 24 at www.libertybankamphitheater.com, the Alton Visitor Center, 200 Piasa St., Alton, and through Metrotix outlets.
-VIP, reserved and general admission tickets will be available starting at 9:30 a.m.
-May 24 with VIP tickets selling for $75 per person; reserved tickets are $38 per person and general admission $27.50 per person.
+Tickets go on sale today (May 28) at www.libertybankamphitheater.com, the Alton Visitor Center, 200 Piasa St., Alton, and through Metrotix outlets.
+VIP, reserved and general admission tickets will be available, with VIP tickets selling for $75 per person; reserved tickets are $38 per person and general admission $27.50 per person.
 A VIP ticket includes entry to the concert, assigned seating in the VIP area, reserved parking and access to the VIP tent on the side of the stage with private concessions.
 A reserved ticket provides entry to the concert and assigned seating.
 No reserved parking is provided.
 General Admission provides entry to the concert and seating in the general admission lawn area.

+Grammy Award-winning artist Nelly is described as a “savvy pop rapper with crossover appeal.”
+He is considered one of the top rap artists in American music history.

 Nelly has also appeared in the 2005 remake of “The Longest Yard.”